The most beautiful peaks

 5: Corno Vitello (3057m)

-Pinter valley and Testa Grigia from the summit
+Pinter Gorge and Testa Grigia from the summit

-Pinter valley and Testa Grigia from the summit
+Pinter Gorge and Testa Grigia from the summit

-• From Saint-Jean: Peak number 3 is in my opinion the Corno Vitello, which can be reached via trail 5B after reaching Valfredda Pass with trail 5A.
-In front of it, looking at Rosa, you have the summit of Testa Grigia, but the view there remains absolutely specttacular.
+From Saint-Jean: Peak number 3 is in my opinion Corno Vitello, which can be reached via TRAIL 5B after reaching Valfredda Pass via TRAIL 5A .
+In front of him, looking at Monte Rosa, he has the summit of Testa Grigia, but the view there remains absolutely specttacular.

 Back to the list